 However, in a LAN environment, NTP can be configured to use IP broadcast messages instead.
 This alternative reduces configuration complexity because each machine can be configured to send or receive broadcast messages.
 However, the accuracy of timekeeping is marginally reduced because the information flow is one-way only.

 The time kept on a machine is a critical resource, so Cisco strongly recommends that you use the security features of NTP to avoid the accidental or malicious setting of incorrect time.
 Two mechanisms are available: an access list-based restriction scheme and an encrypted authentication mechanism.

 When multiple sources of time (Virtual Integrated Network System (VINES), hardware clock, manual configuration) are available, NTP is always considered to be more authoritative.
 NTP time overrides the time set by any other method.

 NTP services are disabled on all interfaces by default.

 For more information about NTP, see the following sections:

 Poll-Based NTP Associations

 Networking devices running NTP can be configured to operate in variety of association modes when synchronizing time with reference time sources.
-A networking device can obtain time information on a network in two ways: by polling host servers and by listening to NTP broadcasts.
-This section describes the poll-based association modes.
-Broadcast-based NTP associations are described in "Broadcast-Based NTP Associations".
+A networking device can obtain time information on a network in two ways—by polling host servers and by listening to NTP broadcasts.
+This section focuses on the poll-based association modes.
+Broadcast-based NTP associations are discussed in the

 The following are the two most commonly used poll-based association modes: